Types of Laptops Explained: 5 Categories and Their Differences

 • How portable does it need to be?

-• Do I value battery life or raw performance?
+• Do I care more about battery life or raw performance?

 • Will I be multitasking heavily?